Black-Throated monitor Varanus albigularis microstictus

 Tanzania

 The Black-throated Monitor, also known as the Rock Monitor Varanus albigularis is a species of monitor lizard in the family Varanidae.
 The species is endemic to Central, East, and southern Africa and live in Tanzania.
 Black-throated Monitors are usually a dark gray-brown with yellowish or white markings, and can reach up to 2.1 m in total length (including tail) and weigh more than 27 kilos.
-They are the largest It is the largest of the four subspecies of the rock monitor, V. Albigularis.
+They are the largest of the four subspecies of rock monitor, V. Albigularis.

 IUCN red list